jason89521/react-typist-component/README.md

 #### `children`

 Children inside this component will be pasted without typewriter effect.
+Do not wrap another `Paste` inside this component, otherwise `Typist` will produce weird behavior.